 1. Write Every Day

 Period.
 Don’t make excuses.
 Your Birthday?
 Write.
-Christmas day?
+Christmas?
 Write!
 Your wedding day?
 Yeah, keep writing.

-There’s a vital distinction to make here.
-What you write does NOT have to be part of something.
+What you write does NOT matter much.
 You just need to write.
 Even if all you do is list ideas, write a letter to your mom, or describe the scene outside your window; it’s all good.

 What changed my mind was 750words.com.
 This site is just so simple: write 750 words every day.
-The site itself is just a blank page to write whatever, along with a ton of tracking to help you see how many words you wrote, when, and how successfully you’ve written daily.
+The site is just a blank page along with a ton of tracking to help you see the word count and when you write the most.

 2. Set Writing Goals

 There is a reason 750words.com isn’t 3000words.com; writing 750 words in a day is very reasonable.
-It’s an achievable goal, which makes it a great entry point into making a routine out of your writing process.
-And setting a smaller, achievable goal is one of the better ways to form habits.
+Setting a smaller, achievable goal is one of the better ways to form habits.

-You won’t keep trying to meet goals you never meet.
-Make your goals something you can (and will) do every day.
+You won’t keep trying to meet goals you never get close to meeting.
+Your goals should be realistic and achievable; something you can (and will) do every day.

 For a long time, I thought this was a silly exercise.
 I didn’t need to devote time to writing, I told myself because I love to write so I’ll just write whenever I want.

-So, if you want to develop writing habits, you can’t think as I did.
+If you want to develop habits, you can’t think as I did.
+It’s not conducive to creating a structure.
 I (foolishly, naively) assumed my passion would drive action.
 That is so very wrong.
 Habits are formed by doing; when you rely on desire to prompt you to do you are toying with failure before you even get started.

 If you want to build a writing habit, do yourself a favor and set aside time every day.
-That might be 30 minutes before work each day, lunchtime, immediately after work, or right before bed.
+That might be 30 minutes before work each day, at lunchtime, immediately after work, or right before bed.
+Just create a schedule and stick to it.

 4. Location, Location, Location

-Where you are when you write can have a huge impact on how much you write and how engaged you are in your writing.
+Where you are when you write can have a huge impact on your engagement and how much you write.
 I personally thought this was nonsense for a very long time.
 My (faulty) logic went like this: I write from a variety of places and I’m happy with how much I’m writing.

 I was wrong.
 So wrong.